PatWie/tensorflow-cmake/README.md

 ## Resize example

-This example illustrates the process of loading an image (using OpenCV or TensorFlow), resizing the image by nearest neighbor upsampling and saving the image as a JPG (using OpenCV or TensorFlow).
+This example illustrates the process of loading an image (using OpenCV or TensorFlow), resizing the image  saving the image as a JPG or PNG (using OpenCV or TensorFlow).

 ```console
 user@host $ cd examples/resize